 Think carefully about which tricks you want to teach your horse.

-You don’t want to be out riding one day and your horse decides to perform his newest trick (without being asked) – laying down with you and your saddle on board.
+You don’t want to be out riding one day, and your horse decides to perform his newest trick (without being asked) – laying down with you and your saddle on board.

 Consider if children will be riding or handling the horse.
 A trick such as counting with their front foot could knock a child flying.
 Or a child might mistakenly give a horse a cue to rear.

-Some of the safer tricks include hug, yes, no, pick things up, fetch and smile.
+Some safe and fun tricks you could teach your horse include hug, yes, no, fetch, and smile.